jpniederer/Dev-eryday/_drafts/2018-2-11-Weekly-Update-February-5-11.markdown

 --------
 **Pluralsight Course(s):**  [Securing ASP.NET Core with OAuth2 and OpenID Connect][secure], [Clean Architecture: Patterns, Practices, and Principles][ca]

-**Book(s):** *[C# 7.0 in a Nutshell][nut]*,
+**Book(s):** *[C# 7.0 in a Nutshell][nut]*, *[Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman][ap]*

 On the Next...
 --------
 I've been plugging away creating an IdeaListz application I've been talking about for almost a year now.
 I'm taking the really long approach on it.
 Reading *Perennial Seller* is pushing me even further in that direction.
 The system may never take off, but I want to make it as good as I can.
+Creating an MVP would probably be worthwhile though.
+So I'd like to strike a balance between creating something amazing and delivering something in the near future.

 [fun]: https://app.pluralsight.com/library/courses/making-functional-csharp/table-of-contents